7 day Lanzarote Itinerary for Families

-I’ve recently returned from a press trip to Lanzarote, with a family focus.
+I’ve recently returned from a family travel based press trip to Lanzarote in the Canary Islands.
 Our group had a range of kids from babies to teens, so understandably, we needed to experience parts of Lanzarote that would suit all ages.
 Here are my recommendations for a 7 day itinerary family holiday to Lanzarote.
 For more detailed tips of the best activities for kids in Lanzarote, see here.

 Arrival.
 Check-in to your hotel.